Procurement & Payment Services

 - Include a receipted copy of the bill of lading or freight bill issued by the commercial carrier showing the charges collected, or receipt from the rental establishment.

 - An AC 1099 Request/Agreement for Moving Expense Reimbursement must be completed.
-AC 1099 must have the signature of the college president as appointing officer.
+AC 1099 must have the signature of the appointing officer.
 Employee/appointee must sign the AC 1099.
 (Click here for instructions on completing this form).

 Return to top